ECST is divided in three parts:

 The Charter is valid for five years and is renewable.

-Protected areas that have obtained the Charter may decide to implement the subsequent PHASES II and III.
-Thus the tourism companies involved can be recognized as signatories of the Charter.
+Protected areas that have obtained the Charter may decide to implement the subsequent PARTS II and III so that the tourism companies involved can be recognized as signatories of the Charter.